In about 10 minutes and 3 ingredients, you can make seriously delicious Cereal Bars. They’re crispy, flavorful, and a perfect snack for kids.

 ingredients in cereal bars on counter

-• Honey: Alternatively, you can use brown rice syrup, which is a little less sweet but similarly sticky.
+• Honey: This is sticky and works with the peanut butter to hold the cereal together.
+Alternatively, you can use brown rice syrup, which is a little less sweet but similarly sticky.

 • Peanut butter: I used smooth natural style.
 Any creamy style of nut or seed butter should work similarly as long as it’s not too runny.